Urban Rivers

-Urban Rivers is a nonprofit organization that aims at restoring the waterways in Chicago, Illinois.
+Urban Rivers is a nonprofit organization dedicated to environmental remediation of the waterways in Chicago, Illinois.
 The organization is focused on studying and reviving the city's river ecosystem and water health with floating wetlands.'
-The experimental groups success in launching the creation of arguably the world's "first floating eco-park" (The Wild Mile) in their river remediation efforts drew international attention.
+Urban Rivers created the world's first floating eco-park, the Wild Mile.

 History

 In 2013 Josh Yellin, Zachary Damato and Nick Wesley raised concerns about water pollution and ecological degradation in the Chicago River system.
 To combat the issues they founded Urban rivers as "The Naru Project" in 2014.
-The organization's first focus was on addressing their concerns related to water pollution and ecological degradation at Chicago Rivers South Branch "Bubbly Creek."
+The organization's focus was water pollution and ecological degradation at the Chicago River’s South Branch "Bubbly Creek."
 The creek was used for commercial transportation and through much of its history as a dumping ground for nearby meat packing industries.